PowerAuth Command-Line Tool Usage

 -v,--version <arg> PowerAuth protocol version.

--y,--dry-run In case a specified method is 'sign', 'sign-encrypt',
+-y,--dry-run In case the specified method is 'authenticate',

-'validate-token' or 'token-encrypt' and this attribute is
+'authenticate-encrypt', 'validate-token' or 'token-encrypt' and

-body and preparing appropriate headers.
+authenticating the request body and preparing appropriate

 Troubleshooting